shivam1741/networkig-internship/Week 2.md

     * Need- Network Layer(3)
     * Data- Data Link Layer(2)
     * Processing- Physical Layer(1)

+-  **Sender to Receiver:**
+    * **Application Layer**

+      - It is the layer that is responsible for giving user friendlly interface for User interaction.
+      - It uses application level protocols such as

+            HTTP/HTTPS – for web browsing
+            FTP – for file transfers
+            SMTP/POP3/IMAP – for email
+            DNS – for domain name resolution
+            Telnet/SSH – for remote access

 ## Example Where OSI Modal is followed:
 How OSI Modal is used when we access any web page.